teklal/global-services/app/services/_health/health-surgical-surge_en.md

 Specific module names and components may vary but generally include the following:

-- **Surgical Module:** contains the equipment/materials needed to safely provide perioperative care for approximately 10 major surgical cases per day for one month or 300 surgical cases before re-supply is needed; includes operating table, basic patient monitoring equipment, surgical lighting, suction equipment, anesthesia machine and supplies, oxygen concentrators, and related items
+- **Surgical Module:** Contains the equipment/materials needed to safely provide perioperative care for approximately 10 major surgical cases per day for one month or 300 surgical cases before re-supply is needed; includes operating table, basic patient monitoring equipment, surgical lighting, suction equipment, anesthesia machine and supplies, oxygen concentrators, and related items.
-- **Sterilization Module:** contains equipment and supplies needed to implement the safe reprocessing and sterilization of reusable medical items and surgical instruments; contains a full surgical 90L autoclave with traceability with written protocols/guidelines for its use, and supplies for 1-month of operation before replenishment is needed.
+- **Sterilization Module:** Contains equipment and supplies needed to implement the safe reprocessing and sterilization of reusable medical items and surgical instruments; contains a full surgical 90L autoclave with traceability with written protocols/guidelines for its use, and supplies for 1-month of operation before replenishment is needed.
-- **Laboratory Module:** contains equipment and supplies needed to manage a minimum diagnostic capacity that goes beyond point-of-care or rapid tests; includes capacity to implement a walking blood bank including the supplies needed to test whole blood for HIV, Hep B, Hep C and syphilis (and malaria for areas where endemic) prior to administration
+- **Laboratory Module:** Contains equipment and supplies needed to manage a minimum diagnostic capacity that goes beyond point-of-care or rapid tests; includes capacity to implement a walking blood bank including the supplies needed to test whole blood for HIV, Hep B, Hep C and syphilis (and malaria for areas where endemic) prior to administration.
-- **Pharmaceutical and Medical Consumables Module(s):** contains the medications and medical consumables needed to safely provide perioperative care for approximately 10 major surgical cases per day for one month or 300 surgical cases before re-supply is needed; items similar to those found in the ICRC 50WW kit
+- **Pharmaceutical and Medical Consumables Module(s):** Contains the medications and medical consumables needed to safely provide perioperative care for approximately 10 major surgical cases per day for one month or 300 surgical cases before re-supply is needed; items similar to those found in the ICRC 50WW kit.
-- **Waste Management Module:** contains the equipment and materials needed for the safe management of medical waste in a low-resource setting; includes a portable incinerator
+- **Waste Management Module:** Contains the equipment and materials needed for the safe management of medical waste in a low-resource setting; includes a portable incinerator.

 ## Specifications